CBIRP: Center for Body Image Research and Policy

-Empirical Benchmarking for RCT on Social and Behavioral Outcomes
+Empirical Benchmarking for for Randomized Control Trials (RCT) on on Social and Behavioral Outcomes

 Empirical benchmarks for interpreting effect size and design parameters for planning multilevel randomized trials on social & behavioral outcomes (2019–2022).
-This project is an Institute of Education Sciences (IES) funded Statistical and Research Methodology in Education grant.
+This project is funded by a Statistical and Research Methodology in Education grant through the Institute of Education Sciences (IES).
 Social and behavioral measures are commonly used in educational and social science research as primary and secondary outcomes of interest, and are closely associated with the student academic achievement.
-The purpose of the study is threefold: (1) to provide empirical benchmarks for researchers and policy makers to interpret the magnitude of the intervention effects on social and behavioral outcomes, (2) to provide reference values of the design parameters (effect sizes, effect size variability, ICCs, and R2) on social and behavioral outcomes for researchers to conduct power analysis of cluster randomized trials and multisite randomized trials , and (3) to incorporate these reference values into PowerUp! software for power analysis.
+The purpose of the study is threefold: (1) to provide empirical benchmarks for researchers and policy makers to interpret the magnitude of the intervention effects on social and behavioral outcomes, (2) to provide reference values of the design parameters (effect sizes, effect size variability, ICCs, and R2) on social and behavioral outcomes for researchers to conduct power analysis of cluster randomized trials and multisite randomized trials, and (3) to incorporate these reference values into PowerUp! software for power analysis.

 CCU: Classroom Check-Up Web-Based Consultation (Innovation and Development Project)